 For queries that request data from:

 the value is the same as META.INTERVAL.
-Otherwise, the value is the time when PQL Server received the data from Prognosis, rounded to the nearest wall-clock aligned interval boundary.
+Otherwise, the value is the time when PQL Server received the data, rounded to the nearest wall-clock aligned interval boundary.

 * wildcard can be used in any order in the list of fields after the Select keyword, but only one